Tejeshyewale/DocuMind-/README.md

 - Groq currently serves Llama 3.3 70B for free with generous rate limits — no payment info needed anywhere in this project.
-- Embeddings run locally via `sentence-transformers`, so there's no per-query cost or external API call for that step.
+- Embeddings run locally via `sentence-transformers`, so there's no per-query cost or external API call for that step...!!